lumbermixalot/ScriptEvent_Transpiler/README.md

 In Lumberyard you can use Script Events to create EBuses in Lua.
 With those EBuses you can send/receive events across lua & ScriptCanvas scripts.
 Script Events replace the old Gameplay Notification Bus.

 THE PROBLEM: It is tedious to declare Script Events in a LUA file.
 You have to declare each function, parameter, and return type line by line.
 THE SOLUTION: It would be nice if We could write a simple lua file that declares an interface that We'd like to be the API for any given Script Event.
-And with the magic of a transpiler We coould generate the boiler plate ScriptEvent definition file.
+And with the magic of a transpiler We could generate the boiler plate ScriptEvent definition file.

 ### SIMILAR SITUATIONS:
 For the sake of analogy, here is a list of similar scenarios where people use a transpiler/compiler that takes an input "interface" file and generates a more complicated class file.